BB

 Covet

-The Barnes & Noble Exclusive Paperback Edition features a gorgeous, unique purple cover.
+The Barnes & Noble Exclusive Paperback Edition features a gorgeous, unique purple cover and matching purple sprayed edges.
+The Walmart Exclusive Paperback Edition has got the coolest gray color and red edges.

 * * *